testing-library/eslint-plugin-testing-library/docs/rules/await-fire-event.md

 });

-// return the promise within a function is correct too! function clickMeRegularFn() {
+// return the promise within a function is correct too! const clickMeArrowFn = () => fireEvent.click(getByText('Click me'));

+// wrap a fireEvent method within a function... function triggerEvent() {
-  return fireEvent.click(getByText('Click me'));
+  return fireEvent.click(button);
 }
-const clickMeArrowFn = () => fireEvent.click(getByText('Click me'));
+await triggerEvent(); // ...and handling promise from it is correct also

+// using `Promise.all` or `Promise.allSettled` with an array of promises is valid await Promise.all([ fireEvent.focus(getByLabelText('username')),
+  fireEvent.blur(getByLabelText('username')),
+]);
 ```

 ## When Not To Use It

-`fireEvent` methods are only async in Vue Testing Library so if you are using another Testing Library module, you shouldn't use this rule.
+`fireEvent` methods are not async on all Testing Library packages.
+If you are not using Testing Library package with async fire event, you shouldn't use this rule.

 ## Further Reading